sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Guidance:

-: Input instructions to processes and tasks, such as collection, evaluation or remediation.
+: Input instructions to processes, such as automated device management or remediation, and SACM tasks, such as collection, evaluation.
 Guidance influences the behavior of a SACM component and is considered content of the management plane.
 In the context of SACM, guidance is machine-readable and can be manually or automatically generated or provided.
 Typically, the tasks that provide guidance to SACM components have a low-frequency and tend to be be sporadic.

 : There are two types of guidance: